Dr Calum Waddell

 Room 21, MacRobert Building

 I am a Lecturer in Film at the University of Aberdeen, where I also studied for my PhD in Film and Philosophy.
 I was funded for this research and my doctorate on marginal American genre cinema was later adapted into the monograph The Style of Sleaze: The American Exploitation Film, 1959-1977, for Edinburgh University Press (2018).
 I since gained an early career research grant which allowed me to spend summer 2016 in South Africa, studying the largely unknown B-Scheme 'Blaxploitation' action films of the apartheid era.
 My documentary on this topic won the Best Film Award at the Derby Film Festival in 2018.
 I have also produced a book called Images of Apartheid: Filmmaking on the Fringe in the Old South Africa, published by Edinburgh University Press.
-My forthcoming work includes a monograph for Bloomsbury, South Africa in Horror Cinema, and an edited collection for Edinburgh University Press and their ReFocus line on The Films of Wes Craven.
+My forthcoming work includes a monograph for Bloomsbury Academic called South African Horror Cinema, and an edited collection for Edinburgh University Press and their ReFocus line on The Films of Wes Craven.
 I have also written for Film International and Mise-en-scène: The Journal of Film & Visual Narration.

 I am interested in supervising PhDs in similar research areas, especially film/film culture in South Africa/Southern Africa.